 - Put frustrating toys or activities out of reach.

-- Spend some time teaching your child how to use or do the thing she finds frustrating.
+- Spend some time teaching your child how to use or do the thing he finds frustrating.

-- Encourage your child to ask for help when he needs it.
+- Encourage your child to ask for help when she needs it.

-For example, if you realise that your child is being rewarded with your attention when he has tantrums, you could set up a reward system to give your child extra encouragement and attention for staying calm.
-You could use a star chart, or random rewards of small things your child likes – for example, toy cars.
+For example, if you realise that your child is being rewarded with your attention when she has tantrums, you could set up a reward system to give your child extra encouragement and attention for staying calm.
+You could use a star chart, or random rewards of small things your child likes – for example, toy cars or special activities with you.

-You can also help your child learn and practise coping skills in situations where she’d normally have a tantrum.
-For example, ‘Michaela, in five minutes I’m going to ask you to turn off the Xbox.
+You can also help your child learn and practise coping skills in situations where he’d normally have a tantrum.
+For example, ‘Michael, in five minutes I’m going to ask you to turn off the Xbox.
 This is a chance for you to show me how calm and grown-up you can be’.
+Then you can reward your child for behaving the way you like.

 Getting help with tantrums